NAV

 Using the Cobra Generator

-Cobra provides its own program that will create your application and add any commands you want.
-It's the easiest way to incorporate Cobra into your application.
+Cobra-CLI is its own program that will create your application and add any commands you want.
+It’s the easiest way to incorporate Cobra into your application.

 Using the Cobra Library